|

 Most apps handle one file at a time.
 Your PDF reader shows you one PDF.
 Your ebook app shows you one EPUB.
 They don't know about each other.

-FileGrind grinds files down into structured pieces called chips.
-A chip might be a page from a PDF, a chapter from an EPUB, or a section from a text file.
-Once everything is chips, you can search across all of them, find which ones are related, and see connections that weren't visible before.
+FileGrind breaks files into structured pieces called chips.
+Once everything is chips, you can search across all of them and find connections that weren't visible before.

 Chips: structured pieces

-Chips are the unit of search and connection.
+Chips are the unit of search.
 You don't search files—you search chips.
-You don't link files—you link chips.
-This lets you be precise: link page 45 of one book to chapter 3 of another.
+This lets you be precise: find page 45 of one book that relates to chapter 3 of another.

 Example: Grinding a PDF